High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural

 \subsection{Data analysis}

 The original image size is 1750 x 2330 pixels.
 After background subtraction and normalization, all the pixel values below 0.01 were set to 0.
 In order to have a reasonable training time during our study with limited computational resources, all the images were slightly cropped at the same locations and then downsampled to 768 x 1024 pixels.
-The autoencoder was implemented and trained using the ML framework \textsf{TensorFlow} \cite{Tensorflow2016} version 2.3.1.
-For training, we adopted the weight initialization in \cite{He2015} and Adam optimizer \cite{Kingma2014} with a fixed learning rate of 1e-3 and the training was terminated after 600 epochs.
+The model was implemented and trained using the machine learning framework \textsf{TensorFlow} \cite{Tensorflow2016} version 2.3.1.
+For training, we adopted the weight initialization in \cite{He2015} and the Adam optimizer \cite{Kingma2014}.
 In total, 3,000 shots were collected for each working point.
 80\% of the data were used for training and the rest were used for testing.
-As mentioned previously, the proposed autoencoder does not require the phase-space distribution to be centered.
+The mini-batch size was 32 during training.
+The single-scale SSIM ($M=0$ and $\alpha_0$ = 1.0) is used as a metric to evaluate the performance of the trained model.
+It must be pointed out that this metric cannot be used an absolute quantitative measurement because low metric values can be induced by various reasons such as shift between the predicted and the measured longitudinal phase-spaces, blurry prediction and mismatched background.
+As mentioned previously, the proposed model does not require the phase-space distribution to be centered.
 Fig.~\ref{fig:data_quality}(a) and (b) show the distributions of the x and y coordinates of the centers of mass, respectively, for the preprocessed images.
 Evidently, the centers of mass distribute over a wide area of 160 x 46 pixels for WP1 and 122 x 52 pixels for WP2.

 In machine learning, it is crucial that the information of the test dataset should not be leaked into the training dataset in order to avoid overfitting of the model.
-Specifically, the input phase vectors in the test dataset should not appear again in the training dataset in this study.
+Therefore, the data points in the test dataset should not appear again in the training dataset.
 Fig.~\ref{fig:data_quality}(c) shows that there is no duplicated phase vector in the data for both WP1 and WP2.
-Therefore, randomly splitted training and test datasets will not contain the same phase vector.
+Therefore, randomly splitted training and test datasets will not contain the same data point.